Strategies for learning and development

 This can be done through working in cross functional teams (e.g. working groups), engaging with communities of practice and networking.
 The key to success is the management of the group and the attributes of the individual members.
 It can be resource intensive and time consuming.

 This can be done through attending training courses, seminars and taking part in development programmes.
 To be effective it must be relevant to your current work situation.
-An opportunity to put this learning into practice should be provided immediately on return to work.
+An opportunity to put this learning into practice should be provided immediately after you have completed the training.